- Tracy Gunn

 Fatal if treatment delayed

-If someone has heat stroke
+If someone has a heat stroke

-Call emergency services immediately and put the person in a recovery position while you are waiting for help
+Call emergency services immediately and put the person in a recovery position while you are waiting for help.

 Stay with the person until emergency medical services arrive.